BroadcomMFD/code4z/README.md

 The Code4z extension pack simplifies your common workflows and enables you to work with COBOL and HLASM code in the same way you work with other languages in Visual Studio Code.
 The pack provides a modern mainframe programming experience and includes the following features:

-- Language support for IBM Enterprise COBOL 6.0 and high-level assembler language
+- Language support for IBM Enterprise COBOL, high-level assembler language, JCL, PL/I, and REXX.
 - Data editing and file management of mainframe data sets
 - Testing tools for CICS and Batch programs
 - Source code management integrated with Endevor